dchao34/bdtaunu_component_distribution_learning/kde_data_preparation/README.md

 Data preparation
 ----------------

-1. Download data from database using `download_generic.sql`.
+1. Download training data from database using `download_train_data.sql`.
-   + Output: `generic.csv`.
+   + Output: `generic.train.csv`.

-2. Partition training/testing set.
+2. Partition all training data data into kernel density bandwidth and sensitivity training sets.
    + Program: `split_ml_samples.cc`.
-Divides the input into training and testing.

-       The testing set consists of a fixed fraction of the total sample as well as a factor to accept/reject the correct proportion of event mixtures based on the event weight.
+       The sensitivity training set consists of a fixed fraction of the total sample as well as a factor to accept/reject the correct proportion of event mixtures based on the event weight.

-       The remaing events go into the training set.
+       The remaing events go into the bandwidth training set.

-   + Input: `generic.csv`.
+   + Input: `generic.train.csv`.
-   + Output: `generic.train.csv` and `generic.test.csv`.
+   + Output: `bw.train.csv` and `alpha.train.csv`.

-3. Training data preparation.
+3. Bandwidth training data preparation.
    + Program: `prepare_training_data_format.cc`.

-       Prepares the training data into a format suitable for density estimation.
+       Prepares the badwidth training data into a format suitable for density estimation.
 It separates out those events belonging to a certain category (`t`) and dithers the features or down samples it if requested.